 600 State Dr.

-This is the perfect moment to expose your young ones to one of the city’s best kept secrets.
-Every last Friday of the month, the Watts Labor Community Action Committee hosts Bones & Blues, where some of the city’s greatest musicians come to do their thing.
+Take a moment to expose your young ones to one of the city’s best kept secrets.
+Every last Friday of the month, the Watts Labor Community Action Committee hosts Bones and Blues, where some of the city’s greatest musicians come to do their thing.
 If the music wasn’t enough there is also dominoes, great food and good company.
-Be sure to check out the incredible skate park and the ©Kaboom Play space.
+Be sure to check out the incredible skate park and the Kaboom Play space.

 10950 S. Central Ave.